expln/metamath-lamp/docs/guide.md

   Many commands work on the "currently selected statement(s)", so it's important to be able to select them all.
   Use the box in the editor command bar to select or deselect all statements.
-* Green Checkmark (if present): If there's a green checkmark following the selector box, a recent unification has confirmed that this statement is proven given its context and its previous statements.
+* Proof status (if present): If there's a green checkmark following the selector box, a recent unification has confirmed that this statement is proven given its context and its previous statements.
+  If there's a yello tilde, that means that it's *partly* but not completely proved.
   Any modification of a proof removes the checkmarks.
   To regenerate the checkmarks,
   select "unify" (without selecting any particular statement), which will re-verify the statements and show checkmarks for the